Kkkermit/Testify/README.md

    **log-setup** - <br>
    To run the setup of the colored logs in the `discord-logs` module.
 This saves you from manually doing the below method [Setting-up-audit-logs](#setting-up-audit-logs)

+   **codebase-info** - <br>
+   This displays some info of the codebase like how many lines of code are in the src directory, how many comments and how many files there are.

 ## Command Categories

 ### Slash Command Categories